How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Resume power words are action-packed verbs you can use throughout your resume and cover letter.
 They let you present your skills in meaningful contexts and help you demonstrate the real-life impact of your achievements.

-This article is more than just a list of top 50 resume power words.
+And this article is more than just a list of top 50 resume power words.
 Each item on the list is illustrated with an example that shows you how to use the word in context.

 Plus, you’ll find a bunch of expert hints and actionable tips to help you write a job-winning resume.